99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   so the same partition key is equal in 2 rows but different game_id keys, the combination is unique

 Control the R/W capacity modes:
-- Provisioned mode (dfault): specify the r/w per second you need to plan your capacity before hand, you pay for what is going to be provisioned
+- Provisioned mode (default): specify the r/w per second you need to plan your capacity beforehand, you pay for what is going to be provisioned
-  - RCU read capacity units: rapresent one strongly consistant read per second or 2 eventually consistant read per second, for an item up to 4KB
+  - RCU read capacity units: represent one strongly consistent read per second or 2 eventually consistent read per second, for an item up to 4KB
-    - read eventually consistant: if we read right after a write data could be old cuz it hasnt replicated you from the copy we are reading from
+    - read eventually consistently: if we read right after a write data could be old cuz it hasn't replicated you from the copy we are reading from
-    - read strongly consistant: read the data correct for sure, uses TWICE the RCUs
+    - read strongly consistently: read the data correctly for sure, uses TWICE the RCUs
-    ex: 10 strongly consistant reads per seond with item 4KB = 10RCUs
+    ex: 10 strongly consistent reads per second with item 4KB = 10RCUs
-    ex: 16 eventually consistant read per second with item size 12KB = (16/2) * (12/4) = 24RCUs
+    ex: 16 eventually consistent read per second with item size 12KB = (16/2) * (12/4) = 24RCUs
-    ex: 10 strongy consistant reads per second with item size 6 KB = 10 * (8/4) because 6 get rounded to 8KB
+    ex: 10 strongy consistant reads per second with item size 6 KB = 10 * (8/4) because 6 gets rounded to 8KB
-  - WCU write capacity units: are the throughput, rapresent one write per second for an item up to 1KB, if larger than 1KB, more WCU
+  - WCU write capacity units: are the throughput, represent one write per second for an item up to 1KB, if larger than 1KB, more WCU
     ex: we write 10 items per second with item size 2KB = 20WCUs
     ex: we write 6 items per second, with item size 4.5KB = 30WCUs (the 4.5 gets rounded up to 5)
     ex: 120 items per MINUTE with item size 2KB = 120/60 * 2KB = 4WCUs
   - option to enable auto-scaling to meet demand
-  -  throughput can be exceeted temporarely by using "burst capacity"
+  -  throughput can be exceeded temporarily by using "burst capacity"

-- On-Demand, no provision pay for what you use but more expensive
+- On-demand, no provision pay for what you use but more expensive

 Data is stored in partitions: primary keys go through hash to know which partition they go to, WCU and RCU are going to be evenly spread across partitions

-Throttling: reasons: Hot keys (one partition read too many times ex populat items), Hot partitions, very large items, the solution is Exponential backoff, distribute partition keys, if RCU issue use DynamoDB Accelerator DAX
+Throttling: reasons: Hot keys (one partition read too many times ex popular items), Hot partitions, very large items, the solution is Exponential backoff, distribute partition keys, if RCU issue use DynamoDB Accelerator DAX

 Basic Operations:
 - Writing Data:
-  - PutItem: create a new item or fully replaces an old one (same primary key)
+  - PutItem: create a new item or fully replace an old one (same primary key)
   - UpdateItem: used to edit a few attributes, but it can also edit all of them, it inserts a new item if not exist
-  - Concurrent Writes: the second one overwrite the first one
+  - Concurrent Writes: the second one overwrites the first one
   - Conditional Writes: accept a Write / update /delete only if conditions are met attribute_exist / attribute_not_exist / attribute_type / contains / begins_with / IN and between / size (2 concurrent write could fail because 1 updates and the other
-    finds the new data and doesnt match so the second one fails)
+    finds the new data and doesn't match so the second one fails)
   - atomic writes: one says increase by 1, the other increase by 2, at the end the result is 3, both writes succeed
   - batch writes: Write / update many items at a time
 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/d5a35a98-dbf1-4cac-a847-e70c3bfcb9bb">

 - Reading Data:
-  - GetItem: read based on Primary Key (hash / hash + range), evenetually consistant (default) / strongly, ProjectionExpression to read only certain attributes
+  - GetItem: read based on Primary Key (hash / hash + range), eventually consistent (default) / strongly, ProjectionExpression to read only certain attributes
-  - Query: based on Partition key value (required) , and optional sort key values (=,<,> ec...), FilterExpression additional filtering after query for non-key attributes
+  - Query: Based on Partition key value (required) , and optional sort key values (=,<,> ec...), FilterExpression additional filtering after query for non-key attributes
-  - Scan: get the entire table and filter out on your application (inefficient). supports parallel scan for faster result.
+  - Scan: get the entire table and filter out on your application (inefficient). supports parallel scans for faster results.

-- Deleteing Data:
+- Deleting Data:
   - Delete an individual item
   - conditional delete
   - DeleteTable